farlowdw/software-development-handbook/docs/data-structures/string.md

 ### Clarifications

 - Ask about input character set and case sensitivity.
-Usually the characters are limited to lowercase Latin characters, for example \mytt{a} to \mytt{z}.
+Usually the characters are limited to lowercase Latin characters, for example `a` to `z`.

 ### Mistakes